 Don’t even try to grasp what those units are meaning.
 Often, GED Science questions are throwing in some weird, crazy, units that no test-taker will have ever seen unless they studied at a very high level.

-Physics and Chemistry.
-There’s no need for you to understand what they stand for to find the correct answers to the questions.
+In Physics and Chemistry, there’s no need for you to understand what they stand for to find the correct answers to the questions.